felixcloud6288/felixcloud6288.github.io/assets/CodingQuiz/README.md

 *Store quiz section in a timer-while loop
 *buttons will navigate to a separate function that checks if answers are correct or not *score will be a global

+ISSUES:
+timers do not work in while loops; must rewrite so it does not use one